 There is no specific “pre-med” or “pre-vet” major.
 Although many pre-health career students major in biology or chemistry, you can fulfill your pre-professional requirements in any major.

-- Alex St. Pierre ’12 majored in Classics and minored in Biology and Music.
-She will attend veterinary school at the University of Pennsylvania.
+- Alex St. Pierre ’12 majored in Classics and minored in Biology and Music before attending veterinary school at the University of Pennsylvania.

 - Shanthi Ramesh ’06 completed a French major before attending Wright State University’s School of Medicine.